 What types of arrest-related deaths are recorded as accidental?

-The term accidental injury is used to describe the sustainment of unintentional physical damage or h...
+Accidental injury is the sustainment of unintentional physical damage or harm.
+The ARD program recor...
 Read More

 Does a person have to be in physical custody of law enforcement at the time of death to be reported to the Arrest-Related Deaths program?